 Most baristas will tell you that vanilla syrup is the most popular syrup with customers for coffee, tea, and shakes.
 Sometimes a customer will ask for vanilla extract instead of syrup which got me thinking about the difference between vanilla extract and syrup.

-In this article, I will discuss the differences between vanilla extract and vanilla syrup and also vanilla extract vs vanilla essence and whether you should add them to your coffee.
-I also discuss whether cooking evaporates the alcohol in vanilla extract.
+In this article, we will discuss the differences between vanilla extract and vanilla syrup and also vanilla extract vs vanilla essence, and whether you should add them to your coffee.
+We also discuss whether cooking evaporates the alcohol in vanilla extract.

 What’s the difference between vanilla extract and vanilla syrup?